-In general, you are not obligated to provide your personal data to us.
-But in some circumstances not providing your personal data to us may have the consequence that we are unable to provide a service requested by you or your employer, if your data are necessary for the provision of service.
+In general, you are not obligated to provide your personal information to us.
+But in some circumstances not providing your personal information to us may have the consequence that we are unable to provide a service requested by you or your employer, if your information is necessary for the provision of service.

-We may rely on the following lawful grounds when we collect and use personal data to operate our business and provide our products and services:
+Where required and applicable, we may rely on one or more of the following lawful grounds when we collect and use personal information to operate our business and provide our products and services:

-- Contract – We may process personal data to the extent it is necessary in order to perform our contractual obligations we have with you.
+- Contract – We may process personal information to the extent it is necessary in order to perform our contractual obligations we have with you or for precontractual measures.

 - Direct marketing – To deliver timely market insights and specialty knowledge we believe is welcomed by our business clients, subscribers and individuals who have interacted with us.

-- Access – You can ask us to verify whether we are processing personal data about you, and if so, to provide more specific information, in particular about the personal data concerned.
+- Access – You can ask us to verify whether we are processing personal information about you, and if so, to provide more specific information about the personal information concerned.

 - Rectification – You can ask us to correct our records if you believe they contain incorrect or incomplete information about you.

-- Data portability – In some circumstances, where you have provided personal data to us, you can ask us to transmit that personal data (in a structured, commonly used, and machine-readable format) directly to another company if this is technically feasible.
+- Information Portability – In some circumstances, where you have provided personal information to us, you can ask us to transmit that personal information (in a structured, commonly used, and machine-readable format) directly to another company if this is technically feasible.

-- Right to lodge a complaint with a supervisory authority – If you have any complaints about the processing of personal data you can always contact us email@example.com.
-But irrespective of whether you want to contact us, you have the right to lodge a complaint with a supervisory authority.
+- Right to Lodge a Complaint with a Data Protection Authority – If you have any complaints about the processing of personal information you may contact us using the information below or submit a Data Privacy Request.
+But irrespective of whether you want to contact us, you have the right to lodge a complaint with a data protection authority in your country.

-We retain personal data to provide our services, stay in contact with you and to comply with applicable laws, regulations, our policies and professional obligations.
-Unless a different time frame applies as a result of business need or specific legal, regulatory or contractual requirements, where we retain personal data in accordance with these uses, we retain personal data for seven years.
-We will dispose of personal data in a secure manner when we no longer need it.
+We retain personal information to provide our services, stay in contact with you and to comply with applicable laws, regulations, contractual obligations and our policies and professional obligations.
+We dispose of personal information in a secure manner when we no longer need it.